-- A man day constitutes a minimum of 8 hours; the visit should be completed with a minimum of two auditors. - For a legal manufacturer that has subcontracted all critical manufacturing and final inspections steps, and where only documentation is kept and management tasks take place, the minimum duration of the unannounced visit shall be 0.5 day (+ additional time for the subcontractor visit if necessary). - In all other cases where there at least final inspection takes place at the legal manufacturer, the minimum duration of the unannounced visit shall be 1 day. - The Notified Body shall define the suitable appropriate duration for the visits to additional sites (manufacturing locations and/or critical subcontractors), and shall document the rationale for determining the appropriate duration.
+- A man day constitutes of 8 hours; the unannounced audit should be completed with a minimum of two people for one day, including as minimum a QMS auditor and and a person covering the most relevant NBOG code. - For a legal manufacturer that has subcontracted all critical manufacturing and final inspections steps, and where only documentation is kept and management tasks take place, the minimum duration of the unannounced audit shall be 0.5 day (+ additional time for the subcontractor audit if necessary). - In all other cases where there at least final inspection takes place at the legal manufacturer, the minimum duration of the unannounced audit shall be 1 day. - The Notified Body shall define the suitable appropriate duration for the unannounced audits to additional sites (manufacturing locations and/or critical subcontractors), and shall document the rationale for determining the appropriate duration.